elBukkit/MagicPlugin/Magic/ROADMAP.md

 ## 7.7

  - Class improvements and additions:
-     - Classbound items that are given on unlock and taken away on lock
-     - Wand "unstashable tag", sets a generic item tag
-     - "Unmoveable" tag, for use with classbound items that go in a specific slot
-     - ModifyMage action to lock/unlock/activate classes, for building a class selection GUI
    - Ability to use spellshop without a wand
+   - Refactor paths to modify properties directly, rather than using upgrade items
  - Status effect system for temporary (timed) property changes

 ## 7.8